harry-uglow/Curriculum-Reinforcement-Learning/README.md

 you find it useful.
 - python2_ - branches with this prefix are written in Python 2.7 because \
 required packages for connecting to Sawyer robot are Python 2 ONLY.
-- gym-make - started working on properly registering the tasks used here as OpenAI Gym environments.
-May return to this later.

 # Questions / Problems
 Though I'm no longer actively developing on this project (least of all I no